 At popular attractions like the Vatican Museums there are three lines.
 One to purchase tickets, one for advance ticket holders and one for authorized tour guides.
 If you book a tour with an authorized guide, they usually take care of the ticket purchase for you and you will often have a privileged entrance time.

 Security is an extra step at all of Rome’s major sites.
 To avoid having to wait to check large items, leave the backpack behind and plan your shopping trips for after you sightsee.

 From mid-May until October there are evening tours of the Colosseum.
 There are so many advantages to seeing the Colosseum in the moonlight: obviously it’s much, much cooler without the summer sun blazing, and you’ll have the place practically to yourself with only a few groups going in at a time (booking in advance is required!).

 The Viaggio nei Fori brings the Forums of Augustus and Caesar to life with an incredible evening light show.
 This runs from April until November and you can choose from three shows nightly.The Vatican Museums are open from 7:00-11:00 p.m. every Friday evening from April until October.
-You must book ahead and you have several choices—including a happy hour at the Vatican Museums after your tour!No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+You must book ahead and you have several choices—including a happy hour at the Vatican Museums after your tour!Want our insider’s guide to eating in Rome?
+Just add your email address in the form below!